spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 In the fiscal year 2022–2023, a record 17,032 Canadians died while awaiting medical procedures, marking a five-year high.
 Between 2018 and 2024, [over 74,000 Canadians died on waiting lists for various health services](https://www.youtube.com/watch?v=to3-_GqCCPk). *Atleast it's free!
 Right?*

 #### **Homelessness**
 Homelessness in Canada has surged under Trudeau, with [emergency shelter use rising 12%](https://www.homelesshub.ca/community-profile/canada) in just one year (2022-2023), while [Ontario alone saw a 25% increase](https://www.homelesshub.ca/community-profile/ontario) in homelessness in two years—a crisis worsening with no solution in sight.

+In 2023, a study estimated 235,000 Canadians sleeping on the streets, under bridges, and without access to food or proper care.
+Meanwhile, tens of billions of taxpayer dollars continue to flow overseas, while vulnerable Canadians are left without support or solutions.

 #### **Child Care**
 Under Harper, [98% of Canadian parents were satisfied with child care](https://www.childcarecanada.org/documents/research-policy-practice/16/03/child-care-canada-2020-vision), but under Trudeau, [48% struggled with affordability](https://www.childcarecanada.org/publications/other-publications/21/04/national-child-care-survey), [36% couldn't find child care](https://www150.statcan.gc.ca/n1/daily-quotidien/220427/dq220427a-eng.htm), and overall satisfaction declined.